oceanprotocol-archive/dev-ocean/doc/sla.md

 ![frontend](img/SLA_Frontend.png)

-We can notice that the each condition will be associated with description will be rendered in the frontend.
+We can notice that each condition will be associated with a description.
+This description will be rendered in the frontend as shown above.
 The user will sign this agreement by selecting the conditions and click on accept/order button.

 ## Flow